rcos/rcos-handbook/docs/leadership/agenda.md

 After expectations are defined, students are reminded how to pitch their projects the following meeting.
 Pitch slides are collected by a Coordinator until 11:59PM the night before the second meeting.

 Existing projects are reminded to submit proposals.
-Existing projects are asked to fill out a form expressing their small group mentor/technology preference.
+Existing projects are asked to fill out a form expressing their Small Group mentor/technology preference.

 After the first meeting, another mentor training session will be held for any new mentors who have not completed mentor training.